 To access the Icon Library, navigate to the following URL: https://INSTANCE.service-now.com/styles/retina_icons/retina_icons.html

-Although the list of features in this blog post primarily focused on native platform features, there are a number of useful plugins that can be installed to optimize your instance even further.
+There are a number of useful plugins in ServiceNow that can be installed to optimize your instance even further.
 Check out our posts on Archiving and the Automated Test Framework to learn more, or check out the ServiceNow Store or Share sites.

 Hopefully you learned something new for our list of tricks and hidden features for advanced ServiceNow system administrators and developers!
 What’s your favorite ServiceNow secret?
 If you’d like to learn even more ServiceNow tips and tricks, connect with the Covestic team at firstname.lastname@example.org.
 You can also check out another one of our ServiceNow tips and tricks blogs here.